 Stable patterns in GoL are hard not to notice, especially the ones that move.
 It is natural to think of them as persistent entities, but remember that a CA is made of cells; there is no such thing as a toad or a loaf.
 Gliders and other spaceships are even less real because they are not even made up of the same cells over time.
 So these patterns are like constellations of stars.
 We perceive them because we are good at seeing patterns, or because we have active imaginations, but they are not real.

 Well, not so fast.
 Many entities that we consider “real” are also persistent patterns of entities at a smaller scale.
 Hurricanes are just patterns of air flow, but we give them personal names.
 And people, like gliders, are not made up of the same cells over time.
-But even if you replace every cell in your body, we consider you the same person.

 Scientific realism pertains to scientific theories and the entities they postulate.
 A theory postulates an entity if it is expressed in terms of the properties and behavior of the entity.
 For example, theories about electromagnetism are expressed in terms of electrical and magnetic fields.
 Some theories about economics are expressed in terms of supply, demand, and market forces.
 And theories about biology are expressed in terms of genes.